MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 # Telemetry

+This is where you can configure your node's telemetry transmissions.

 #### Notes

-Here is where you can configure your node's telemetry transmissions.

 If your node has a battery, we suggest enabling telemetry and setting the transmission interval to around 900 seconds.
 This will allow you (and others on the mesh) to see your node's battery level from afar.